 - Connected to a date-stamped, British Standard-compliant low-pressure regulator and hose

-- Kept in the enclosure during use
+- Kept in the bottle compartment during use

 Gas Safety Certificate